 FOURTH OF JULY PARADE: Those enrolled in the program for Week 2 may participate in the Orleans Parade as part of the JSP float.
 Details will be posted on this page by June 15.

-TUESDAY NIGHT JSP ACTIVITY NIGHT!
-The JSP offers activities such as movie & ice cream nights, moonlight sailing, tie-dye parties, etc.
+TUESDAY NIGHT JSP SOCIALS: The JSP offers activities such as movie & ice cream nights, sunset sailing, tie-dye parties, etc.

-WEDNESDAY NIGHT OPEN-SAILING & PICNIC NIGHT: From 5-7 pm.
-The picnics are open to all enrolled JSP students & JSP staff & their families.
-Open sailing is for Intermediate Level and higher. more info
+WEDNESDAY NIGHT OPEN-SAIL & PICNIC NIGHT: From 5-7 pm.
+The picnics are open to all enrolled JSP students and their families.
+Open sailing is for Skippers level and higher. more info

 2018 ENROLLMENT & APPLICATION